Skip to main content

 • Pub licensee

-Getting Credit When Bankrupt And later
+Getting Credit When Bankrupt and After

-You may not obtain credit of £500 or more in total, without disclosing your bankrupt status.
+You may not obtain credit of £500 or more in total without disclosing your bankrupt status.
 This includes ordering goods on credit.

 When applying for a mortgage you may be asked if you have ever been made bankrupt.